RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

   }

 That is everything for this part.
-Hopefully, you now understand the basics of vertex shaders in Godot.
+Hopefully, you now understand the basics of vertex shaders in Rebel Engine.
 In the next part of this tutorial we will write a fragment function to accompany this vertex function and we will cover a more advanced technique to turn this terrain into an ocean of moving waves.